urfave/cli/README.md

 urfave/cli is a **declarative**, simple, fast, and fun package for building command line tools in Go featuring:

-- nestable commands with alias and prefix match support
+- commands and subcommands with alias and prefix match support
 - flexible and permissive help system
 - dynamic shell completion for `bash`, `zsh`, `fish`, and `powershell`
 - `man` and markdown format documentation generation